 Bourbon Bacon Deviled Eggs

-Smokey, creamy, and finished with candied bacon—these Bourbon Bacon Deviled Eggs bring bold bite-sized flavor to your spring table.
+Smokey, creamy, and finished with candied bacon and a bold hit of Black Betty —these Bourbon Bacon Deviled Eggs with Black Betty Heat bring serious bite-sized flavor to your spring table.

 Ingredients